Come to Edinburgh Festival of Cycling – Sunday July 17th – it’s going to be wheely sunny…

-Two days to learn about, try out and celebrate cycling!
+A gathering to celebrate, learn about, and try out all sorts of cycling!

-A life-saver for some during Covid, bike sales, bike use and bike interest are bigger than ever.
-It’s fantastic for health, cuts congestion and makes our streets safer.
-Plus there’s the added urgency of reducing emissions, for which cycling is almost a silver bullet…
+A life-saver for some during Covid, bike sales, use and interest are bigger than ever.
+It’s fantastic for health, cuts congestion and makes our streets safer (especially for children and the many who are put off by cars).
+Plus there’s the urgent need to cut emissions, for which cycling is almost a silver bullet…

-Throughout, there will be safe riding well away from cars in the adjoining woods and fields, bikes and bits for sale, home-grown and cooked food at the community-owned Bridgend Farm cafe, and much more.
+Throughout, there will be safe riding in the adjoining woods and fields well away from cars, bikes and bits for sale, hot and cold refreshments and home-grown and cooked food at the community-owned Bridgend Farm cafe, and much more.

-Come back to this page to see further events as they are added.
-And we want more – if you or your business or organisation have something bike-related you’d like to organise or present (including group or club rides, talks, exhibits, even music and performances), just let us know.
-We’re also looking for a few volunteers to help make sure it all goes smoothly (you’ll get fed at least!).
+And if you or your business or organisation have something bike-related you’d like to organise or present (including group or club meets or rides, talks, exhibits, even music and performances), just let us know even if it’s last minute we’ll probably fit you in.
+Volunteers also welcome to help ensure it all goes smoothly (you can always make yourself known when you arrive).